Vanilla Anise Cupcakes

 I hope one day I will get the pleasure of meeting Stephanie and her little one!
 Being an adoptive MN native, I am sure we will make that happen.
 Until then, enjoy these pretty little cupcakes Stephanie!
 I hope they are perfect for a little princess and a lovely momma!

-- ½ cup (1 sticks) unsalted butter cut into 1-inch cubes, room temperature
+½ cup (1 stick) unsalted butter cut into 1-inch cubes, room temperature

 - Preheat oven to 325 degrees F. Line muffin tins with cupcake liners and set aside.

 - In the bowl of an electric mixer, combine the dry ingredients and mix on low-speed until well blended.

 - Increase speed to medium-low and add the cubes of butter, one at a time mixing each one for a few seconds before adding the next.
 Mix until there are no large chunks.

 - Add eggs, one at a time and mix well between each addition.
 In a small mixing bowl, whisk together the milk, vanilla and almond extract.
 Increase mixer speed to medium and add in the wet ingredients in 3 parts, mixing until incorporated and scraping down the bowls after each addition.
 DO NOT over beat otherwise you will end up with dense cupcakes.

 - Divide batter into prepared cupcake liners, filling each about ⅔ full.
 Bake cupcakes until a toothpick inserted into the center comes out clean, 17-20 minutes.
 Remove cupcakes from oven and let cool on cooling rack completely before frosting.

 - I infused my milk with anise for 4-6 hours (aka soaking the dried pods in milk, covered in the refrigerator) before using.
 If you don’t have anise, you can use ¾ teaspoon pure anise extract and 3-4 tablespoons milk.